bgoonz/web-dev-notes-resource-site/core-site/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-4/W4D1/README.md

 - Browser's role in the request/response cycle
   1. Parses HTML, CSS, and JS
   2. Renders that information to the user by constructing and rendering a DOM tree
-- You can go to the `Network` tab of your browser’s Developer Tools to view these requests and responses.
+- You can go to the `Network` tab of your browser's Developer Tools to view these requests and responses.

 ## `window` Object